 Cllr Tim Lunnon

-I live and work in Crawley, and also serve it as a local Councillor for Broadfield South.
+I live and work in Crawley, and also serve it as a local Councillor for Broadfield.
 On the council I serve as the chair of the Budget advisory committee.
 In this role we’ve seen the council run a balanced budget since Labour took control and deliver amongst the lowest council tax rises in Sussex.

 I work full time as an engineer at Virgin Atlantic in Manor Royal.
 Day to day I have to solve complex problems.
 If elected I would use these skills to get results for Crawley residents, both in individual matters and on the problems facing the country.